Tim Burton

-Early life
+Early life and education

-Burton was born on August 25, 1958, in Burbank, California, the son of Jean Burton (née Erickson, 1933–2002), later the owner of a cat-themed gift shop, and William "Bill" Burton (1930–2000), a former minor league baseball player who was working for the Burbank Parks and Recreation Department.
-As a preteen, Burton would make short films in his backyard at 2101 North Evergreen Street using crude stop motion animation techniques or shooting on 8 mm film without sound (one of his oldest known juvenile films is The Island of Doctor Agor, which he made when he was 13 years old).
-Burton attended Burbank High School but was not a particularly good student.
+Timothy Walter Burton was born on August 25, 1958, in Burbank, California, the son of Jean Burton (née Erickson), who in the 1980s was the owner of a cat-themed gift shop, and William "Bill" Burton, a former minor league baseball player, who worked for many years for the Burbank Parks and Recreation Department.
+The baseball field at Olive Recreation Center in Burbank, California is named for Bill Burton.

+As a preteen, Burton made short films in his back yard at 2101 North Evergreen Street, using crude stop motion animation techniques or shooting on 8 mm film without sound (one of his oldest known juvenile films is The Island of Doctor Agor, adapted from the H. G. Wells novel The Island of Doctor Moreau, which he made when he was 13 years old).
+Burton attended Providencia Elementary School, Luther Burbank Middle School, and Burbank High School, but was not a particularly good student.
 He played on the water polo team at Burbank High.
 Burton was an introspective person and found pleasure in artwork, painting, drawing, and watching movies.
+His future work would be heavily influenced by the books of such childhood heroes as Dr. Seuss and Roald Dahl, and of the visual aesthetics of silent gothic horror films, Universal Monsters movies such as Frankenstein which he would continuously tribute throughout his career, Hammer Horror films starring Christopher Lee and the horror films of Vincent Price, both of whom would star in his films, and with the latter being paid tribute in his 1982 short film Vincent.
+In a Hollywood Reporter article, Burton states: "I grew up watching the Universal horror movies, Japanese monster movies, and pretty much any kind of monster movie.
+That was my genre."
+Burton also said that his love of Ray Harryhausen's work got him interested in stop-motion animation at a young age.

-His future work would be heavily influenced by the works of such childhood heroes as Dr. Seuss and Roald Dahl.
-After graduating from Burbank High School, Burton attended the California Institute of the Arts in Valencia, Santa Clarita, to study character animation.
+After graduating from Burbank High School in 1976, Burton attended the California Institute of the Arts in Valencia, Santa Clarita, to study character animation, until 1979.
 As a student at CalArts, Burton made the shorts Stalk of the Celery Monster and King and Octopus.